tahadar16/ExchangeRate/README.md

 # ExchangeRate
-An apo to check the latest exchange rates between currencies
+An apo to check the latest exchange rates between currencies following the clean architecture